 With extensive car parking and door-to-port rail services, the Port of Southampton serves around 2 million passengers each year across its dedicated cruise terminals.

-ABP’s teams are proud to deliver a seamless experience and a warm welcome for cruise lines and we pride ourselves on delivering end-to-end service that goes beyond the port itself.
+ABP’s teams are proud to deliver a seamless experience and a warm welcome for cruise lines and passengers.
+We pride ourselves on providing an unrivalled end-to-end service that goes beyond the port itself.

 Our cruise ports are in tune with the requirements of the cruise industry and ABP is constantly developing facilities and processes to accommodate the changing shape and size of tomorrow’s cruise ships and all that their passengers will require.